jett-crowdis/tireless-tracker/Tireless_Tracker/README.md

 ```
 For example, you can regenerate the analysis used in the article by cloning this repo and using
 ```
-python analyze_decklists.py --deck_folder Personal_Decklists --filter 20 --date True --window 70
+python analyze_decklists.py --deck_folder Article_Example/Personal_Decklists_Updated --filter 20 --date True --window 70
 ```

 ### Decklist Formatting

 The script expects decklists to be formatted in a specific way.
 This formatting is very sensitive and the script will break if a decklist is not formatted correctly.
-Check the decklists in `Personal_Decklists` for an example.
+Check the decklists in `Personal_Decklists_Updated` for an example.
 Specifically, the format is:
 ```
 Colors: WUBRG
 Archetype: Superarchetype_Subarchetype